ABaboshin/DotNetCoreProfiler/README.md

  - Intercept creation of `IServiceProvider` and provide full access to the DI for the injected code

 ***Limitations***
- - Ref parameters cannot be intercepted
- - Out parameters cannot be intercepted
  - Dynamic methods are not supported

 ## Project structure